Aric del Rosario: Alaska Milkmen

 Del Rosario served as an assistant coach to Alaska Milkmen head coach Tim Cone helping the team's first ever PBA title when it won the Third Conference in 1991 and achieve a grand slam in the 1996 season by winning all three conference titles for that season.

 Pampanga Dragons

 Del Rosario was tasked to coach the Pampanga Dragons of the Metropolitan Basketball Association in 1998.
 He led the Dragons to their first and only MBA title during the league's inaugural season in the same year.

 Philippine national team

+He worked as an assistant coach under Tim Cone's Philippine Centennial Team that won bronze in 1998 Asian Games.

-He has coached the Philippines men's national team which took part at the 2003 Southeast Asian Games helping the team clinch a gold medal in that edition of the regional championships.
+He coached the Philippines men's national team which took part at the 2003 Southeast Asian Games helping the team clinch a gold medal in that edition of the regional championships.

 Perpetual Altas

 Del Rosario returned to college basketball, this time coaching the Perpetual Altas in the National Collegiate Athletic Association (Philippines).
 Del Rosario started in 2012, off the Altas missing the previous season's playoffs with a 5–13 record.
 The team made it to the playoffs in the next three years.
 On his fourth year, the Altas missed the playoffs despite a 11–7 record.